Reading a Neon dataset/recording#

 | └── sections.csv

-The Timeseries Data folder contains what PyNeon calls a NeonDataset.
-It contains multiple recordings, each with its own info.json file and data files.
-These recordings can either be loaded individually as NeonRecordings or as a wholist NeonDataset.
+The Timeseries Data + Scene Video folder contains what PyNeon refers to as a NeonDataset.
+It consists of two recordings, each with its own info.json file and data files.
+These recordings can be loaded either individually as a NeonRecording as a collective NeonDataset.

-If loading a NeonDataset, specify the path to the Timeseries Data folder to create a NeonDataset object:
+To load a NeonDataset, specify the path to the Timeseries Data + Scene Video folder:

 [2]: